sal55/langs/compilec.md

 long long unsigned
 etc.
 ```
 Any combinations are valid, including those that don't have 'int'.
+In how many different ways can you specify one basic type?
+That's not counting 'const uint64_t', but that's usually defined on top of something like the above anyway.

 ### How many consts do you need?
 ````